 Getting Serious about Sacredness

-O how I pray that one of the effects of this series will be to make us as a people profoundly serious about the sacredness of marriage.
-The world treats this diamond like just another stone.
+Oh, how I pray that one of the effects of this series will be to make us as a people profoundly serious about the sacredness of marriage.
+The world treats this diamond-like just another stone.
 But in fact, marriage is sacred beyond what most people imagine.
-It is a unique creation of God, a dramatic portrayal of God’s relation to his people, and a display of the glory of God’s covenant keeping love.
-Against all the diminished attitudes about marriage in the world—Jesus’ world and our world—Jesus’ words about marriage are breathtaking.
+It is a unique creation of God, a dramatic portrayal of God’s relation to his people, and a display of the glory of God’s covenant-keeping love.
+Against all the diminished attitudes about marriage in the world — Jesus’s world and our world — Jesus’s words about marriage are breathtaking.
 This is the work of God, not man, and it does not lie in man’s prerogative to end it.

 Jesus Knows His Moses

-Jesus knew that the Pharisees in general were an adulterous generation (Matthew 12:39).
+Jesus knew that the Pharisees, in general, were an adulterous generation (Matthew 12:39).
 He knew how they defended their divorces.
-So he lead them to that very place and asks them in Mark 10:3, “What did Moses command you?”
+So he leads them to that very place and asks them in Mark 10:3, “What did Moses command you?”
 He takes them to Moses.
 But they should be careful here.
 Moses didn’t just write Deuteronomy, which they are about to quote.
 He also wrote Genesis.
 Verse 4: They said, “Moses allowed a man to write a certificate of divorce and to send her away.”
 That’s true.
 It’s a reference to Deuteronomy 24:1.

 What will Jesus say in response to this defense of divorce?
 Verse 5: Jesus said to them, “Because of your hardness of heart he wrote you this commandment.”
 This is amazing.
 It implies, in other words, there are laws in the Old Testament that are not expressions of God’s will for all time, but expressions of how best to manage sin in a particular people at a particular time.
 Divorce is never commanded and never instituted in the Old Testament.
 But it was permitted and regulated.
 Like polygamy was permitted and regulated, and certain kinds of slavery were permitted and regulated.
 And Jesus says here that this permission was not a reflection of God’s ideal for his people; it was a reflection of the hardness of the human heart.
 “Because of your hardness of heart he wrote you this commandment.”